dionthorn/RayCastingJavaFXTest/README.md

 A simple RayCasting demo using JavaFX learned from various sources

 The OG raycasting tutorial - This is where I get the Texutre Files!
-I DO NOT CLAIM THOSE THEY ARE FREELY AVALIABLE! https://lodev.org/cgtutor/raycasting.html
+I DO NOT CLAIM THOSE THEY ARE FREELY AVALIABLE!
+Copyright is wholly ID software! https://lodev.org/cgtutor/raycasting.html